8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 In the twenty-first century, there are more options with varying fees ranging from 0 to a couple percent.
 Publicly traded company shares have become more liquid.
 And the old-school way still exists; old doesn’t mean bad or extinct.

 Compare that to a tangible asset like a painting.
 Again, you purchase the thing.
 You wait for the thing.
 Sometimes there’s a letter of authenticity you’ll want to keep.
-Now you want to sell the artwork.
+Now you want to sell the painting.
 How long does finding someone willing to pay what you’re charging take?
 Again, risk.

 Compare both to something you own and use, like a house.
 Historically, houses are growth assets.
 But, when you sell the manmade cave, you usually want to find another one.

-Regardless, once sold, this brownie gets a little smaller in volume.
+Regardless, the second brownie gets a little smaller in volume once sold.

 Let's go back to risk for a second.

 We often conflate risk with volatility.
 Volatility is how much the thing you bought appreciates or depreciates in a given period.
 Volatility is great when it's going up and sucks when it's going down.
 The risky side of volatility is needing to sell and having to charge less than your cost basis for the thing being sold.

 Cost basis is what you paid for the thing plus any additional related costs for maintenance and improvement; also known as the [total cost of ownership](/essays-and-editorials/finances/total-cost-of-ownership/).
 Just because you paid a lot for something doesn't mean someone later will pay your initial cost basis, much less anything extra.

 I buy a car for 10,000 USD.
 The chances of me selling it for 10,000 USD later is pretty slim.
 The chances of me selling it for 10,000 USD, plus the taxes I paid over the years, the interest paid on the loan I had at the time, the oil changes, tires, and so on, are even slimmer.
 When it comes to cars, we don't look at them like an asset, we look at them like a liability.
 We tend to look at homes as assets because we don't keep track of all the money spent over the course of ownership.
 Of course, we tend not to track similar things related to cars.

 Many growth assets will pay some form of income, whether dividends or rent.
 The dividend and rent you receive, strictly speaking, is a short-term asset.